 Our National Park system is something to be celebrated and the Keys has their own National Park.
 Dry Tortugas National Park is about a 2 hour boat ride away from Key West and there are only certain operators that are allowed to transport guests to the islands.

-My friend Bryanna visited Dry Tortugas and made this visit highlighting their visit:
+My friend Bryanna visited Dry Tortugas and made this video highlighting their visit.

 And my friend Lesli has a great post sharing what there is to see and do at Dry Tortugas NP.